Milestone Advising Program (MAP)

-Because interacting with an academic advisor early in your university career leads to college success and completion, we require that new first year students meet with an advisor before they register for the spring 2023 semester.
+Because interacting with an academic advisor early in your university career leads to college success and completion, during their first semester, students are required to meet with an advisor before they register for classes the following term.
 This meeting will connect you to tools to M.A.P. out your unique degree experience.
 Get started by following the steps below!

-BONUS: Meet with your advisor by Monday, November 7th to receive early registration for 1000 and 2000 level courses for Spring 2023!
+BONUS: Meet with your advisor by Wednesday, April 5th to receive early registration for 1000 and 2000 level courses for Fall 2023!

-To remove your MAP First Year registration hold, meet with an academic advisor for Milestone Advising.
-Use the MAP App to find your academic advisor.
+To remove your MAP First Year registration hold, meet with an academic advisor.
+Find your advisor and scheduling link here.